Dorothy Bradbelt: Dymocke affair

 In 1562, she and Kat Ashley were censured and briefly held for taking part in a scheme for Elizabeth to marry Eric XIV of Sweden promoted by a former usher and jewelry salesman John Dymocke.
 They wrote a joint letter to a Swedish politician Nicholas Guildenstern, hoping for the best outcome, hinting at the marriage, which was seized by William Cecil.

 A poem by Thomas Chaloner, Wanton Bird, alludes to the relationships of gentlewomen at court at this time.
 Chaloner's "dearest Henne" has been tentatively identified as Dorothy Bradbelt.
 Chaloner writes of a wanton bird which he sealed in a cage.

 Royal pets

 As a servant of Elizabeth, Dorothy kept the queen's parrot and pet monkey.
 An iron collar for the monkey was made in 1562.
 In 1563, a craftsmen, John Grene, made a cage for the parrot of "tynker" wire and pewter pots for the pets' water which were delivered to Dorothy.
 Blanche Parry and Lady Knollys also looked after the monkey.

 Dressing the queen

 Dorothy received silk sarsenet to line "cawles" for Elizabeth I. She was given a pin cushion, a "pynpillowe", probably both for sewing work and for the task of dressing the queen.
+She was also in charge of a set of silver gilt hooks used to display decorative hangings or tapestry in the Privy Chamber.